msanvarov/gin-rest-prisma-boilerplate/README.md

 #### 🐳 Docker

-- Please make sure to have `Docker Desktop` setup on any preferred operating system to quickly compose the required dependencies.
+- Please make sure to have `Docker Desktop` operational on the preferred operating system of choice to quickly get started.
 Then follow the docker procedure outlined below.

-- To get familiar with Prisma.
-A detailed Prisma setup tutorial can be found [here](https://www.prisma.io/docs/get-started/01-setting-up-prisma-new-database-GO-g002/).
+- To get familiar with Prisma, a detailed guide on setting Prisma up can be found [here](https://www.prisma.io/docs/get-started/01-setting-up-prisma-new-database-GO-g002/).

-- Redis configuration can be found in the [configuration yaml file](https://github.com/msanvarov/gin-rest-prisma-boilerplate/blob/master/config.yaml#L10-L14).
+- To configure Redis, edit the following [yaml file](https://github.com/msanvarov/gin-rest-prisma-boilerplate/blob/master/config.yaml#L10-L14).

-**Note: Docker Desktop comes free on both Mac and Windows, but when on Windows, it only supports Windows 10 Pro.
-A workaround is to get [Docker Toolbox](https://docs.docker.com/toolbox/toolbox_install_windows/) which will bypass the Windows 10 Pro prerequisite by executing Docker in a VM.**
+**Note: Despite the fact that Docker Desktop comes free for both Mac and Windows, it only supports the Pro edition of Windows 10.
+A common workaround is to get [Docker Toolbox](https://docs.docker.com/toolbox/toolbox_install_windows/) which will bypass the Windows 10 Pro restriction by executing Docker in a VM.**

 #### 🧰 Node

-- The [Prisma CLI](https://www.prisma.io/docs/prisma-cli-and-configuration/using-the-prisma-cli-alx4/) is essential for streamlining workflows, and has to be downloaded using NPM.
-Which means that [Node](https://nodejs.org/en/download/) is a requirement.
+- The [Prisma CLI](https://www.prisma.io/docs/prisma-cli-and-configuration/using-the-prisma-cli-alx4/) is essential for streamlining workflows for managing and deploying Prisma services.
+The CLI can to be downloaded using `npm`; which makes [Node](https://nodejs.org/en/download/) a requirement.

-- Once Node is installed, the following command will proceed in downloading the Prisma CLI:
+- On acquisition of NodeJS, the following command will download the Prisma CLI:

 ```bash
 // prisma cli